Dymirt/Cub3d/README.md

 This project is a simple 3D game inspired by **Wolfenstein 3D**, created using the C language and the **minilibx** library.
 The game features basic 3D rendering with raycasting, textures, map parsing, and player movement.

-## Features

-- Raycasting for rendering 3D environments
-- Basic player movement (forward, backward, strafe left, strafe right)
-- Texture mapping
-- Map parsing
-- In-progress minimap rendering

-## Current Structure

-### Source Files

-- **`src/minimap_imag.c`**: This file handles the minimap rendering.
-- **`src/maneuvers.c`**: All player movements are controlled in this file.

-### Player Movement

-The player's movement is fully functional, including walking in all directions.
-The movements are reconstructed and unified into a single function to manage all actions (in `src/maneuvers.c`).

 ## Known Bugs and Issues

 ### 1. Minimap Rendering (Segmentation Fault) (BONUS part)